Display PostScript: Design

 The font system itself also had to be modified.
 PS has a powerful system that produces high-quality fonts from outline descriptions including "hints" which improve quality at smaller sizes.
 These all rely on the output resolution being fairly high, typically 300 dpi and up.
-For much lower-resolution monitors (typically 72 dpi at the time), the results wouldn't have been good.
+For much lower-resolution monitors (typically 72 ppi at the time), the results would not have been satisfactory.
 DPS added a system to allow hand-drawn bitmaps to be cached in the dictionaries, which was used to provide fonts that could be bit blitted directly to the display.
-After the widespread use of 32-bit color displays the need for this sort of solution has been reduced, as anti-aliasing solves many of these issues.
+Pre-rendered bitmaps fell into disuse as anti-aliasing, which solves many of these issues, became widespread.
 Likewise, DPS added halftone phase support to ensure newly drawn objects had the same halftone as earlier objects, but this too has been reduced in importance on modern systems.

 PS stored objects and code within the dictionaries using string identifiers.
 This made finding the definition expensive as the size of the collections grew, which was a side-effect of many of these new features.
 DPS addressed this by adding the ability to store objects in the dictionary using integers instead of strings.
 This "encoded system names" concept could greatly improve performance of various tasks like finding a system font or looking up a common routine like "draw title bar".
 These encoded names were stored on a per-context basis.

 Other changes addressed the need for direct interactivity.
 This included the ability to perform incremental updates so that PS commands that produced output could be performed immediately.
 There were also systems for performing hit detection, so that one could see if a particular location hit any of the drawn objects.
 This was used, for instance, to test which objects in the view were being hit at the location of a mouse click.

 Finally, DPS added the concept of a pswrap, a C-language function that took DPS commands in the form of strings and sent them to the DPS context to be output.
 This allowed, for instance, one to write a C-language function that produced a rectangle on the screen.